 Anyway, you can either wrap the turnips in newspaper or layer the wooden box they are stored in with shredded paper, straw, or sawdust.

-So the name of the game is to separate your harvest as best as possible, then storing.
-You’ll want to keep them in a dark, cool, dry location so nothing spoils.
+So the name of the game is to separate your harvest as best as possible, then store.
+You’ll have to keep them in a dark, cool, dry location so nothing spoils.
 If you store them like this, then you can pull them out and prepare them fresh just as you would the day you pulled them out of your garden.

 5. Process Your Greens

 After you have processed your turnips, it is now time to process your greens.
-You’ll want to remove any stems from the turnip greens.
+You’ll have to remove any stems from the turnip greens.
 You just want the tender leaves.